nrfconnect/sdk-nrf/samples/bluetooth/mesh/light/README.rst

 Running DFU
 ===========

-After the sample is built with the :file:`overlay-dfu.conf` and programmed to your development kit, support for FOTA upgrades is enabled.
+After the sample is built with the :file:`overlay-dfu.conf` and programmed to your development kit, support for FOTA update is enabled.
-See FOTA in Bluetooth mesh (link) for instructions on how to perform FOTA upgrade and initiate the DFU process.
+See :ref:`FOTA over Bluetooth Low Energy<ug_nrf52_developing_ble_fota>` for instructions on how to perform FOTA update and initiate the DFU process.

 Dependencies
 ************